|Floating District of Archon -- Map Scale: 8 miles per hex|

-Haldemar, a bachelor in his fifties, had always been too involved with his duties to the empire to consider marrying and settling down.
+Haldemar, an incorrigible adventurer in his fifties, had always been too involved with his duties to the empire to consider truly settling down.
 If he did, Lady Abovombe, who joined him aboard the Princess Ark before his time leap, comes closest to a romantic interest.
 Having his marriage arranged by his father and a gaggle of foreign royals isn’t remotely what he’d expected to have to live through.
 The specter of a political conspiracy dawned on him, possibly a scheme to get him to return to Alphatia and become embroiled in something that would later embarrass Empress Eriadna.
 Increasingly suspicious, Haldemar dispatched Ratchet back to Auriane, letting her know he’d mull the offer for some time. . . and promptly set sail in the opposite direction.

 Appearance: Haldemar is a typical Alphatian aristocrat of medium height, slim, proud, with long black hair, pale skin, and deep blue eyes.
 He keeps his hair neatly tied at the back of his neck.
 Graying strands at his temples and slight wrinkles at the corners of his eyes fail to betray his actual age—53 in AY 2000, following a 36-year time warp.
 Physically, he looks and acts more like a swashbuckler in his mid-forties.
 Haldemar’s expressive face is a pleasant rectangle, with high clean-shaven cheekbones and a strong jaw.
 His voice is a light baritone.
 A slightly upturned patrician nose sits above a mobile and generous mouth that compresses when he’s tense.
 His lapis eyes glint with good humor most of the time, but turn stone hard when he’s confronted in battle or by a conundrum.
 He sometimes dons a broad-brimmed, high-crowned black leather hat with a swooping pale plume when he thinks it’s necessary to make an impression.
 While on duty on the Princess Ark, Haldemar wears dark blue pants tucked beneath the tops of his knee-high boots.
 A swirling thigh-length cloak that matches his eyes covers an ample white laced shirt with full sleeves.
 On more formal occasions, he sports a knee-length, midnight blue and white silk tunic with silver knot and loop fasteners rather than the shirt and cloak.